nico-aero/Detox/docs/Guide.Contributing.md

 This guide is about contributing to our codebase.

-We don't have any special guidelines - just some setup walk-through's!
+We Don’t have any special guidelines - just some setup walk-through’s!

 ### Environment

 #### Install Homebrew

-If you haven't yet - install [`brew`](https://brew.sh/).
+If you haven’t yet - install [`brew`](https://brew.sh/).

 #### Install Node.js v12.x or newer

-There's more than one way to install Node.js:
+There’s more than one way to install Node.js:

 - Download from the [official download page](https://nodejs.org/en/download/)
 - Use [Homebrew](https://formulae.brew.sh/formula/node)